marcossnikel/grocery_list_react_native/README.md

 5. [uuid](https://www.npmjs.com/package/uuid)
 6. [Expo Vector Icons](https://docs.expo.dev/guides/icons/)
 7. [Haptics](https://docs.expo.dev/versions/latest/sdk/haptics/)

-- For styling, the default `Stylesheet.create` from React Native was used.
+8. Default StyleSheet from React Native for style

 #### The app is an application where the user can manage a shopping list to organize their purchases.
 The user can perform various actions, such as: